jhrudey/data-classification/bivtooltext.Rmd

         *	No _score as +1_

 #### Total question score
-	1. If at least one question is scored as +2, overall score is +2
+  1. If at least one field is coded as "+2", the total score is "+2"
-	1. If no questions are scored +2, but at least one question is scored +1, overall score is +1
+  1. If no fields are coded as "+2", but at least one field is coded as "+1", the total score is "+1"
-	1. If highest score is 0, overall score is 0
+  1. If no fields are coded as "+2" or "+1", but at least one if coded as "0", the total score is "0"
-  1. If nothing is selection, overall score in UNKNOWN
+  1. If no fields are answered, the score is UNKNOWN

 *	Would it be possible to infer sensitive information (e.g. sexual preferences, religion, health status, political opinions, criminal activity) about an individual by combining information, either within the research data or with public information, or through attribute disclosure (e.g. if a subset of participants with the same characteristics all have the same sensitive condition, such as HIV, it can be inferred that all participants in the dataset with those characteristics have HIV)?
   *	Yes _score as +2_
   *	No _score as 0_

-#### Overall score for previous three questions
+#### Sum of previous three question scores
-	1. If total score is 6 or higher, score as VERY HIGH RISK
+  1. If sum is six or more, the total score is VERY HIGH
-	1. If total score is 2-6, score as HIGH RISK
+  1. If sum is two, three, four or five, the total score is HIGH
-	1. If total score is 1-2, score as MEDIUM RISK
+  1. If sum is one, the total score is MEDIUM
-	1. If total score is 0, score as LOW RISK
+  1. If sum is zero, the total score is LOW
-  1. If no score was generated, score as UNKNOWN
+  1. If no fields are answered, the score is UNKNOWN

 *	If the data in question are leaked to the public, could there be a negative impact on the participant(s)?
 Describe the negative impact that could occur in the text box (or refer to the description of risks to participants that you documented in your data protection impact assessment).
   *	Examples of negative impact include: